microsoft/azure_arc/azure_arc_data_jumpstart/docs/eks_dc_vanilla_terraform.md

 # Windows Login & Post Deployment

-Now that both the EKS cluster and the Windows Server Client instance are created, it is time to login to the Client VM.
+Now that we have both the EKS cluster and the Windows Server Client instance created, it is time to login to the Client VM.

 * Select the Windows instance, click *"Connect"* and download the Remote Desktop file.